Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "How long?"

 "Given those three, I’d bet pretty soon.
-After that, uh… nine months in our time so… two seasons?"
+After that, uh... nine months in our time so... two seasons?"

 "So quick!" the Singer said.